facebook/react-native-website/website/versioned_docs/version-0.63/native-modules-ios.md

 - Function (success) -> RCTResponseSenderBlock
 - Function (failure) -> RCTResponseSenderBlock, RCTResponseErrorBlock
 - Promise -> RCTPromiseResolveBlock, RCTPromiseRejectBlock
-  > Note: The following types are currently supported but will not be supported in TurboModules.
+  > The following types are currently supported but will not be supported in TurboModules.
 Please avoid using them.
   >
   > - Function (failure) -> RCTResponseErrorBlock
   > - Number -> NSInteger
   > - Number -> CGFloat
   > - Number -> float

-In iOS, there is more extensive support for JS to Native type conversion than in Android.
-You can write native module methods with any argument type that is supported by the `RCTConvert` class (see [RCTConvert](https://github.com/facebook/react-native/blob/master/React/Base/RCTConvert.h) for details about what is supported).
+For iOS, you can also write native module methods with any argument type that is supported by the `RCTConvert` class (see [RCTConvert](https://github.com/facebook/react-native/blob/master/React/Base/RCTConvert.h) for details about what is supported).
 The RCTConvert helper functions all accept a JSON value as input and map it to a native Objective-C type or class.

 ### Exporting Constants